e-wagner-OH/e-wagner-OH/README.md

 - 💞️ I’m looking to collaborate on pretty much anything.
 - 📫 How to reach me eric.wagner@ohiohealth.com

-I report to Scott Zigler and am specializing in infrastructure enterprise architecture.
+At OhioHealth, I am specializing in infrastructure enterprise architecture.
 In past roles at OSU, I was heavily focused on cloud native application tooling and deployments.
 I have a part-time job teaching cloud automation (docker --> kubernetes --> helm charts --> CI/CD) at Columbus State Community College.